Niolon/XHARPy/README.rst

 Documentation
 -------------

+An online version of the documentation is available at:

+`xharpy.readthedocs.org`

-With the sphinx package and the sphinx-rtd-theme installed you can compile the documentation using ``make install`` in the doc directory.
+With the sphinx package and the sphinx-rtd-theme installed you can compile the documentation using ``make html`` in the doc directory.
-`A prebuild version <docs/build/html/index.html>`_ is available, but might be slightly out of date.